-Our arts workshops are friendly, weekly art workshops for people experiencing mental health challenges, including anxiety and depression.
+Our programme of arts workshops are friendly and inclusive spaces for people experiencing mental health challenges, including anxiety and depression.

-Led by a professional artist and a qualified counsellor, they offer the chance to experience working with a wide range of materials and techniques, including drawing, printmaking and sculpture.
+Led by a professional artist and a qualified counsellor, they offer the chance to explore working with a wide range of materials and techniques, including drawing, printmaking and sculpture.

-We are a friendly choir open to anybody with a mental health condition and their carers and friends.
+We are a welcoming community choir open to anybody with a mental health condition and their carers and friends.

 Our Younger People with Dementia programme provides a safe and therapeutic environment for participants diagnosed with dementia early in life.